CJDickerson/hello-world/README.md

 # hello-world
 first repository, for learning purposes
 I have just created a Github account
-Now I made a project, good for me.
+Now I made a project in Eclipse
-Turned off 2FA
-haha hoho